Posted in Business, Homes, People

 Montclair Women’s Clubhouse

-In May of 1928, the women’s club purchased the clubhouse from Montclair Improvement Club.
+In May 1928, the women’s club purchased the Clubhouse from Montclair Improvement Club.

 Oakland Tribune 1928